Victorian Railways Short W type carriage: Standard Gauge service – VBW/VFW

+VFW 7 is at the Junee Roundhouse Railway Museum.

 New Deal, the abolition of wooden rollingstock and preservation

 The W type carriages were slowly phased out of service from 1981 as part of the 'New Deal' reforms of passenger rail operations, with twenty going into preservation.

 The last CW vans, nos 4 and 15 were withdrawn on 18 September 1985 as they were replaced in parcels traffic by the converted D type boxvans.

 At Healesville's Yarra Valley Railway, cars 1BW, 32BW, 35BW are currently either stored or being restored.
 43BW's underframe is stored on site; the timber body had rotted beyond repair and required demolition in recent years.

 The Mornington Railway looks after 24AW, 27BU and 17CW, all currently in service.

 As of 2013, Steamrail's business plan recorded 32ABU, 40ABU and 14CW as serviceable along with 25AW and 15CW stored.
 The two ABU cars, formerly utilised as transition-carriages for coupling to the V type carriages because of the screw-couplings fitted, were transferred to the South Gippsland Railway.
 14CW is occasionally used in heritage trains not as a guards van, but with fencing installed over the sliding doors as a sort of enthusiasts' observation carriage.

 Korumburra's South Gippsland Railway had possession of the operational 17CW, and had leased 32ABU and 40ABU from Steamrail.
 When the railway folded in 2016, van 17CW was reallocated the Mornington Railway.
 On 8 December 2018, 32ABU and 40ABU were returned to Newport Workshops by truck.

 The Victorian Goldfields Railway controls 23AW, 39AW, 41BU, 42BU and 25ABU, all kept at Maldon station.
 23AW, 41BU and 42BU are operational, while 39AW is stored pending restoration and 25ABU is used as a volunteer accommodation carriage.

 31BW was also sold, and it now functions as a restaurant in Tyabb's antique village, near Tyabb Station on the Stony Point Line.
 16BW and 38BW have been sold for housing and are now situated north of Ballan.
-1CW is stationary at Coal Creek.
+1CW is stationary at Coal Creek along with 35 AW & 2 BW.
 On Peter J. Vincent's site it is noted that 9CW was sold to what is now 707 Operations, but it does not appear on their website and was last seen in the late 1990s near Trentham.
-13CW now resides at Turtons creek in South Gippsland Victoria alongside Tait carriage 220.
+13CW now resides at Turton's Creek in South Gippsland Victoria alongside Tait carriage 220T.

+9 CW and 10 CW are on private property near Trentham.
+Other carriages that are privately owned include 9 AW, 14 AW at the former Campbelltown Miniature Railway, 17 AW, 28 AW, 32 AW, 13 BW, 16 BW, 25 BW and 26 BW.

 Around 2008–2012 a number of stored carriages had to be moved around Newport to make way for new suburban stabling.
 When this was attempted it was found that a number of carriages had been left in the open for too long, and were beyond repair.
 As a result, 4CW, which had been in storage at the "Tarp Shop" yard, was scrapped sometime between 28-Sept-2008 and 01 Oct 2008.